datjan/HomeSpanUI/README.md

 :two: Configure your device on the web interface

+:three: Wire the device hardware to the ESP32

-:three: Pair the controller with HomeKit
+:four: Pair the controller with HomeKit

 ![alt text](https://github.com/datjan/HomeSpanUI/blob/main/docs/images/device_example.png?raw=true)